ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 TV and LIVESTOCK, where we treat LIVESTOCK as a semi-continuous variable due to the low number of different values.
 Section 5.3.1 provides more information on the PRAM method and its implementation in *sdcMicro*.
-Example 9.17 illustrates how to apply PRAM.
+:numref:`code917` illustrates how to apply PRAM.
 We choose the parameter *pd*, the lower bound for the probability that a value is not changed, to be relatively high at 0.8.
 We can choose a high value, because the variables themselves are not sensitive and we only want to introduce a